-- For mild discomfort or moderate pain after surgery, take acetaminophen (Tylenol).
-Follow the dose instructions on the label. - Most patients do not need prescription pain medicine after a TURBT.
-But, your doctor may prescribe the drug Norco after this surgery.
-Norco contains acetaminophen and a prescription pain medicine.
-If you take Norco: - Always take it with food so that you do not get an upset stomach. - Follow the dosing instructions you were given. - Do not drive while you are taking prescription pain medicine.
+• For mild discomfort or moderate pain after surgery, take acetaminophen (Tylenol).
+Follow the dose instructions on the label.

+- Most patients do not need prescription pain medicine after a TURBT.
+But your doctor may prescribe narcotic medication after this surgery.
+If you take this: - Always take it with food so that you do not get an upset stomach. - Consider adding a gentle laxative such as Miralax for constipation - Follow the dosing instructions you were given. - Do not drive while you are taking prescription pain medicine.